tschellenbach/Stream-Framework/README.md

 **Note**

 This project was previously named Feedly.
 As requested by feedly.com we have now renamed the project to Stream Framework.
+You can find more details about the name change on the [blog].

 ## What can you build? ##